AmirMotefaker/Books-Should-Read/README.md

-# Best book that eery programmer should read(Data Analyst)
+# Best book that every programmer should read(Data Analyst)

 1- Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin